-Because pigs are clever and lovely fairly (Peppa Pig would vote for that), I could not just give the reason that dolphins are more spiritual, which is so open-ended and even could not persuade myself.
+Because pigs are clever and lovely fairly (Peppa Pig would vote for that), I could not just give them the reason that dolphins are more spiritual, which is so open-ended and even could not persuade myself.

 That’s because we human beings are born to cooperate and love with each other.
 Among the path of evolution, cooperation help humans overcome the hardships exiting in nature.
 Comparing to the Neanderthals, we, the homo sapiens, believe and share the specific meaning, like love, loyalty, and future.
 Those inherent characteristics are shared among humans and fixed in our DNA.
 If something wrong with someone’s behavior, he or she would be punished by the law of nature.
 For instance, people with a higher level of aggressiveness would have more possibilities of catching an illness.

 When it comes to dolphin, the answer is also quite clear.
 How similar are dolphins to people?
-Can dolphins empathize with people?
+Can dolphins empathise with people?
 The Cove told us they could.
 We should not eat dolphin, because we believe not only they have the equal right to live on the earth, but also they like us, and we should not eat friends of man.

 When it comes to pigs, how similar are pigs to people?
 Can pigs empathize with people?
 I don’t know.
 So the answer depends on your feelings, if eating pork makes you feel bad, you should not eat it even be against the consumption habit of people.
-I believe pigs could also feel pain, but unfortunately, the humane butcher is still lack of promotion.
+I believe pigs could also feel pain, but unfortunately, the way acted like humane butcher is still lack of promotion.